francisdavey/physics/planning/leibniz.md

 # Project: Leibniz / dy-dx Project

 ## Document structure
 Working document.
-Flat list first, sequencing decided later.
+Flat list first, sequencing decided later. the list has a slightly hierarchical structure, using ### section tags.
+These are blobs of thought that probably go together within any category.
+Order of sections is not decided and membership of a section is a soft grouping idea.

 Categories:
 SPINE (must be walked in order, no hand-waving).
 One test for this is *if you removed this item, does the piece still deliver on its central promise, or does the promise go unfulfilled?* (per Claude)